kikoveiga/feup-IA1/README.md

 For this project the world will always follow some rules:

 * Only one vehicle is available.
-* Delivery locations are specified by a pair of coordinates (x,y)
+* Delivery locations are specified by a pair of coordinates (x,y).
 * There are always direct routes between all delivery places.
 * The vehicle travels at a constant speed of 60km/hour
-* The cost per kilometer is fixed
+* The cost per kilometer is fixed.
-* The delivery staff takes 0 seconds to deliver each package
+* The delivery staff takes 0 seconds to deliver each package.

-## References / Src code
-related work with references to works found in a bibliographic search (articles, web pages and/or source code)

 ###  Solution Representation